-9. Holding the sensor at its neck, approach the MAR from the flap side (a) or the MARe from any side (b) and first insert the nose of the sensor into the retainer ring.
+9. Holding the sensor at its neck, approach the MARe from any side and first insert the nose of the sensor into the retainer ring.
 Then apply slight downward pressure on its neck.
 The spring tension of the retainer ring will pull the sensor into place with little to no pressure on the skin.
 Rotate the sensor in the ring and press the sensor gently against the skin to spread the contact liquid.